 Max Weber Studies is published twice a year in January and July.

 The journal is committed to the application and dissemination of the ideas of Max Weber.
-Against a backdrop of the demise of Marxism, the so-called end of history, and the introspection of postmodernism, Max Weber Studies seeks an engagement with the fundamental issues in the social and historical sciences: the dilemmas of life-conduct and vocation in the contemporary world, the tracking of rationalization processes and their impact, disenchantment and the return of magic, the 'uniqueness of the West' and multiple modernities, the analysis of the stratification of power and its modalities, and the validity of an interpretative science of social reality.
+Max Weber Studies seeks an engagement with the fundamental issues in the social and historical sciences: the dilemmas of life-conduct and vocation in the contemporary world, the tracking of rationalization processes and their impact, disenchantment and the return of magic, the 'uniqueness of the West' and multiple modernities, the analysis of the stratification of power and its modalities, and the validity of an interpretative science of social reality.
 The journal asserts the continuing place of Weber in the conversation of both classical and contemporary social and cultural theory.

 The journal is an indispensable source for the translation of new Weber texts and the publication of unpublished correspondence.
 It offers extensive reviews of every new volume published by the Max Weber Gesamtausgabe and analyses the emerging work-history of Weber's writings.
 It is very much interested in milieu analysis of European intellectual thought 1880-1920, in particular movements of social reform, the women's movement, cultural currents, family history, the universities, and politics both nationally and internationally.
 The journal also undertakes the reflexive analysis of the reception of Max Weber in different language communities.